brakmic/BlockchainStore/README.md

-## BlockchainStore
+## Retail Store on Blockchain

+### About

-A [Smart Contract](https://github.com/brakmic/BlockchainStore/blob/master/contracts/Store.sol) that runs on [Ethereum](https://www.ethereum.org/)
+This is a [Smart Contract](https://github.com/brakmic/BlockchainStore/blob/master/contracts/Store.sol) that runs on [Ethereum](https://www.ethereum.org/)

-### Retail Test

-This smart contract is written in [Solidity](https://solidity.readthedocs.io/en/develop/) and mimics a retail store.
+It is written in [Solidity](https://solidity.readthedocs.io/en/develop/) and represents a retail store.
 It supports customer and product registrations.
 Every registered customer owns a shopping cart to collect products before checking out.

 ### DApp

 In this early version there's no proper web interface available and you'll have to use `truffle console` to interact with the contract.
-In future I'll provide a proper app (maybe written in Angular 4.x as I don't like the default web-app environment provided by truffle).
+In future I'll provide a web-app written in Angular 4.x.
+The ultimate goal is to not only produce a web-site but a complete **web-platform** behind it. *Embedding* a real-world business model into something like a DApp implies certain functionalities:

+* a database [*you certainly don't want to store your customers personal data on the blockchain*]

+* error handling [*there's no error-handling in Ethereum but your business isn't Ethereum*]

+* transactions [*Ethereum transactions aren't your business transactions*]

+* the unavoidable updates [*no code is eternal*]

+* automatic backups [*I'm repeating myself...see databases above*]

+* APIs of all kind [*for example: detailed product infos, currency conversions, geo-locations etc.*]

+...and many other things.

+Giving customers an interface where they can add or remove products to/from their shopping carts is important but not the end.
+The whole shopping experience on the UI as well as a sophisticated business logic in the backend must both exist at the same time and support each other.
+As long as we can't put a whole (non-public & fast) database on Ethereum we'll maintain it somewhere else.
+To achieve this taks our DApp will have access to public APIs of our backend.

-### ToDo
+### Tokens

-Besides the web interface I'm planning to implement an [ERC20](https://theethereum.wiki/w/index.php/ERC20_Token_Standard) compliant token to be used for payments inside the store.
+Own [Tokens](https://github.com/brakmic/BlockchainStore/blob/master/contracts/BaseStoreToken.sol#L9) will soon be supported.
+One could use them to purchase goods in the store or for *initial coin offerings*.
+For example: you're planning to open a store that deals with certain popular goods but you're unsure how many potential customers are out there.
+Now you could simply buy some ethers or other coins to finance your store (to pay goods in advance, hire a dev to code a proper Dapp for your customers etc.).
+Now everything depends on how successful your business will be.
+You may or may not be able to sustain it.

+As we all know there are always certain risks to take care of and that's why people try to convince other people to support their business ideas.
+So, you decide to sell shares of your nascent business to interested parties.
+You create a proper business info material, for example a web-site that describes your business, how it should look like, what are potential risks etc. You generate a certain amount of tokens based on a price that could be fixed or not.
+Let's say you sell *1 MyStoreToken* for *0.001 ETH*.
+Additionally you can determine certain limits and how long your ICO will last.
+Of course there's no obligation to create all of your tokens in advance.
+You could easily define a dynamic token supply that depends on incoming ETHs.

 ### API

 | Name  | Group  | Signature  | Usage  | Returns |